xd009642/xd-tts/slides/text_processing.typ

   == Challenges

   - For the rules we need to identify to some level what each token is
-  - For example there's a lot of ways to read out numbers like 1971
+  - For example, there's a lot of ways to read out numbers like 1971
   - Is a sequence of capital letters an initialism or shouting?
   - Could we simplify normalisation and can we let users guide pronunciation?
 ]